 Let’s look at a general use case.
 Let’s say you’ve heard a few complaints through the grapevine that your website can be difficult to deal with.
 As a result, you want to investigate the sessions of those who found their customer experience to be difficult or frustrating.

-- You can segment your visitor sessions to focus only on visitors who rated the Level of Effort question in your VoC survey as being either “Extremely Difficult” or “Somewhat Difficult”.
+- You can segment your visitor sessions to focus only on visitors who rated the Customer Effort Score question in your VoC survey as being either “Extremely Difficult” or “Somewhat Difficult”.

 - You can further segment your visitor sessions by focusing on your visitors’ intent based on how they answered the Purpose of Visit question in your survey (e.g. Make a Purchase, Find pricing information, Schedule a Demo).